chaosrunner/MangaNX/README.md

-# KimochiiiNX
+# MangaNX
 This Homebrew uses the switch's built-in browser in order to read manga.

 ### Usage
 * Put the NRO in `sdmc/switch/`
-* Open Homebrew Launcher and select KimochiiiNX
+* Open Homebrew Launcher and select MangaNX